mukhtar-github/Complete-Node.js-Course/4-Building-RESTful-API's-Using-Express/RESTful.md

     const Joi = require('joi');
 ```

 Because what returns from the module is a *Class*.
 And as I told you before, in JavaScript, we use the *Pascal* naming convention to name our Classes.
 So the first letter of every word should be uppercase.
 Also, as a best practice, put all your required calls on top of the file.
-This way, you can easily see the dependencies of this module.
-The *index module* is dependent upon two modules.
+This way, you can easily see the *dependencies* of the module.
+The *index.js module* is dependent upon two modules.
 One is *joi*, and the other is *express*.
 So we have this *Joi class*, now, back in our route handler.
 Now with joi, fisrt we need